 5. Strong work ethic - you must be able to prove that you are willing to go beyond the call of duty for your employer and that you are willing to give 100% commitment to the company and the job.

-6. Motivation and initiative - You should give examples during your interview to demonstrate that you are willing to show imitative and can show motivation when left to your own devices.
+6. Motivation and initiative - You should give examples during your interview to demonstrate that you are willing to show initative and can show motivation when left to your own devices.

-7. Flexibility and adaptable - Give examples from previous positions that show your adaptability to situations that can arise and that show you are able to be flexible and not stuck in a rut.
+7. Flexibility and adaptable - You should be able to give examples from previous positions that show your adaptability to situations that can arise and that show you are able to be flexible and not stuck in a rut.

 8. Analytical skills - try to give examples showing off your analytical skills backing up claims with evidence from previous work during the interview, employers and recruiters look for ways that you have been able to analyse and clearly identify problems.

-9. Computer skills - With today's modern technology focusing on the use of computers excellent computer skills and understanding of various types of software are essential, try to prove you are literate in the use of computers and software in your resume or portfolio.
+9. Computer skills - With today's modern technology focusing on the use of computers excellent computer skills and understanding of various types of software are essential.
+Try to prove that you are literate in the use of computers and software in your CV or portfolio.

 10. Organisational skills - You will have to prove that you are able to organise in a quick and clear manner and show that you are not afraid to take charge of a situation and find a solution.
 This again can be shown in your CV with examples from previous jobs.